-He uttered these provocative words while steering his 1966 candy-apple-red Mustang into the parking area of a historic bed-and-breakfast inn called The Cackling Goose, located across the street from the town beach in quaint Crystal Harbor, Long Island.
-The porch light and first-floor windows of the white clapboard inn glowed in welcome, though it was nearly eleven p.m.
+He uttered these provocative words while steering his 1966 candy-apple-red Mustang into the parking area of a historic bed-and-breakfast inn called The Gabbling Goose, located across the street from the town beach in quaint Crystal Harbor, Long Island.
+The porch light and first-floor windows of the redbrick inn glowed in welcome, though it was nearly eleven p.m.
 Moonlight shivered on the inky surface of the bay.

-I can hear you wondering why, since both of us possessed perfectly serviceable homes right there in town, we’d decided to shell out the big bucks for a room at The Cackling Goose.
+I can hear you wondering why, since both of us possessed perfectly serviceable homes right there in town, we’d decided to shell out the big bucks for a room at The Gabbling Goose.

 Well, it was really Martin’s doing.
 He was the one who’d insisted this grand passion that had been smoldering between us for the past year deserved to be, shall we say, brought to fulfillment at a more romantic and, yes, memorable venue than either his one-bedroom apartment above the pub where he tended bar, or the soulless McMansion I’d kinda sorta inherited the previous year.

 Brought to fulfillment sounds so much more genteel than consummated, don’t you agree?
 (Or any of the earthier synonyms for you-know-what that just popped into your mind.
 I can, too, read your mind.
 Deal with it.)
 In any event, month after month of flirtatious banter and suggestive teasing had brought the slow smolder to a flash point a little earlier that night when Martin and I had shared our first Big Kiss.